spacebetween/spacebetween.github.io/_posts/2015-11-13-hello-from-space-between.md

 We're a group of web enthusiasts based in Ashford, Kent, England.
 We are happiest when we are helping people interact better with websites, and pushing the web to its extreme.

-We decided we wanted to use our passions to help as many as possible.
+We decided we wanted to use our passions to help as many people as possible.
 With that in mind, we started Space Between.

 Our mission, a simple one, is to put people first!
 We define people as our clients, their users and our team.